SidhantN12/Ecg_SSM/QUICKSTART.md

 ## 6. Common Issues

 ### No predictions yet
-The model waits for a full **Normalization Window** (default 187 samples) before generating the first diagnosis.
-Adjust this window in the sidebar if needed.
+The model waits for a **warm-up window of 187 samples** before generating the first diagnosis.
+This is a fixed system constant and is not adjustable.

+### Dashboard shows a flatline
+Electrodes are likely disconnected.
+The firmware's lead-off detection (`LO+`/`LO-`) outputs `0.0` when leads are off.
+Re-attach electrodes to resume signal.

+### `WARNING: Packet Loss Detected` in terminal
+MQTT packets arrived out of sequence.
+Check your WiFi signal and broker load.
+The stream will continue; lost packets are logged but not recovered.

 ### Portability to Architecture v2
 Because the Python inference engine is decoupled from the sampling source, migrating to the v2 hardware (RP2040 sampler) only requires updating the `acquisition_task` on the ESP32 while keeping the dashboard and model untouched.